Alfred Dreyfus: The Dreyfus affair

 Esterhazy was found not guilty by a secret court martial, before fleeing secretly to England and shaving off his moustache.
 Rachel Beer, editor of The Observer and the Sunday Times, interviewed him twice.
 He confessed to writing the bordereau under orders from Sandherr in an attempt to frame Dreyfus.
 She wrote about her interviews in September 1898, reporting his confession and writing a leader column accusing the French military of antisemitism and calling for a retrial for Dreyfus.

 In France there was a passionate campaign by Dreyfus' supporters, including leading artists and intellectuals such as Émile Zola, following which he was given a second trial in 1899, but again declared guilty of treason despite the evidence of his innocence.

 However, due to public opinion, Dreyfus was offered and accepted a pardon by President Émile Loubet in 1899 and released from prison; this was a compromise that saved face for the military's mistake.
 Had Dreyfus refused the pardon, he would have been returned to Devil's Island, a fate he could no longer emotionally cope with; so officially Dreyfus remained a traitor to France, and pointedly remarked upon his release:

 The government of the Republic has given me back my freedom.
 It is nothing for me without my honour.

-For two years, until July 1906, he lived in a state of house arrest with one of his sisters at Carpentras, and later at Cologny.
+Until July 1906, he lived in a state of house arrest with one of his sisters at Carpentras, and later at Cologny.

 On 12 July 1906, Dreyfus was officially exonerated by a military commission.
 The day after his exoneration, he was readmitted into the army with a promotion to the rank of major (Chef d'Escadron).
 A week later, he was made Knight of the Legion of Honour, and subsequently assigned to command an artillery unit at Vincennes.
 On 15 October 1906, he was placed in command of another artillery unit at Saint-Denis.